XLabs/kamaji/README.md

 ### Service Components:

 - **Kamaji:** Acts as a gateway to orchestrate all relay-related services
-- **VAA Stream Registry:** Registers relayers interested in VAA streams and the status of those VAAs.
+- **VAA Stream Registry:** Registers the interest of clients on VAA streams and the status of those VAAs for specific relayers.
 - **Vaa Scanner:** Uses as many sources as possible to keep the relayers in the VAA stream registry as up-to-date as possible with the VAAs signed.
 - **Key Cloak:** Authorization service that allows a relayer to assume a KMS role
 - **KMS:** Key management system.
 Contains a set of roles, each of which has access to certain actions over certain wallets
 - **Accountant:** Keeps track of the cost and benefit of operations relayed.
 - **Oracle:** Takes care of monitoring block-chains to provide hooks for oracle-tasks

-# Components:
+## Components:

-## Relayer:
+### Relayer:

 A relayer can be considered a lambda function that needs to be serviced with: